 On June 20, Leeb e-mailed to say she’d read the project and scheduled a meeting on July 8, when we spoke on the phone for almost 1 hour.
 She was surprisingly positive, impressed by the film’s ambition and pleased by the personal touch directed at Brit Marling.
 But before going any further, she got down to business: how much money could I offer?
 I was ready for this.
 I didn’t actually have much money, so I gambled and quoted a figure that I felt confident I could quickly pull together from various sources if Marling actually ended up agreeing.
 I won’t say here how much, but it was way less than what an A-list actress would normally be able to expect, and a bit more than a few thousand dollars – just about enough for Leeb to say: “Given the nature of the project, we can work with that.”

-But just as I was about to hang up and enjoy the moment, Leeb interrupted her own excitement by recalling that there was... one... condition... before she’d send anything to Marling: my film had to be approved by SAG-AFTRA - the largest actors’ union in Hollywood, of which Marling was a member - and psi’s producer (whether that was me or someone else) needed to be a SAG Signatory (i.e. approved by SAG).
+But, just as I was about to hang up and enjoy this temporary victory, Leeb interrupted her own excitement by recalling that there was... one... condition... before she’d send anything to Marling: my film had to be approved by SAG-AFTRA - the largest actors’ union in Hollywood, of which Marling was a member - and psi ’s producer (whether that was me or someone else) needed to be a SAG Signatory (i.e. approved by SAG).
 This totally winded me.
 It was like reaching the final stretch of a marathon only to realize there’s a hidden detour up a steep hill.
 Because I instantly knew this SAG-AFTRA thing was potentially going to be fatal.
 Obviously, I assured Leeb I’d get it sorted and get back to her asap.
-Deep down though, I just wanted to lie down, exhausted at the mere prospect of having to jump through yet another hoop to move forward.
+But deep down though, I just wanted to scream.

-In any case, I needed to deal with it.
+Anyhow, I needed to deal with it.
 So, first things first: I had to get an actual, real producer who could submit the film to SAG and become a Signatory, in order then to be able to “hire” Brit Marling if she were to agree.
 A few months earlier, I’d met an up-and-coming French producer, Eve Brémond, the older sister of a high-school friend of mine, who’d seen psi and offered to help me out in the future.
-I went to her with my current situation and she agreed to step in with her production company, Box Fish Productions.
+I went to her with my situation and she agreed to step in with her production company.

 On September 4 - almost 2 months after starting this whole affair - we got a reply from a SAG business rep. And while she completely sidestepped the preceding issues as though they were never really a big deal, she threw another left-field wrench into the wheels:

-I was really itching for them to reply something like “Sorry but actually, to qualify, the film has to have been shot at least 75% in the United-States…” But that evening, SAG finally gave me what I needed:
+I was really itching for them to reply something like “Sorry but actually, to qualify, the film has to be shot 75% in the United-States…” But that evening, SAG finally gave me what I needed:

 See, wasn’t so hard!